k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/17_broadway_addl_features_ex3.md

-1. Run the flow and verify that a new entry has been added to the ACT_SUM Fabric LU table.
+1. Run the flow and verify that a new entry has been added to the ACT_SUM Fabric LU table by the **DbLoad** Actor.
 2. Click ![dots](images/three_dots_icon.png)> **Transaction** in the Stage 6 context menu to uncheck the Transaction.
 3. Run the flow again and verify that a new entry has not been added to the table.
 4. Check the  message in the log file to verify that a rollback has been performed.